xmidt-org/curlws/CONTRIBUTING.md

 * when possible, address no more than one issue
 * should be reviewable in the GitHub code review tool
 * should be linked to any issues it relates to (i.e. issue number after (#) in commit messages or pull request message)
-* should conform to idiomatic golang code formatting
+* should conform to existing code style